-Incineration of sludges from waste water treatment

-This section presents abatement efficiencies for particulate matter emissions from the incineration of sludges.
-These are taken from US EPA (1996).
-Abatement efficiencies for SOx and NMVOC are from US EPA (1995).

-Table 3-4 Abatement efficiencies (ηabatement) for source category 5.C.1.b.iv Sewage sludge incineration
+Note:

+WID compliant plant: half hourly limit concentration of 10 mg/m3 at 11 % oxygen, from BAT reference document (European Commission, 2006).

 Activity data

+For sludge incineration, the national annual amount of sewage sludge is required as well as the penetration rate of abatement techniques.

-For industrial waste incineration, the national annual quantity of industrial waste incinerated is required.
-Subsequently, for sludge incineration, the national annual incineration of sewage sludge is required.
+Subsequently, for industrial and hazardous waste incineration, the national annual quantity of waste incinerated per technology is required.

-Tier 3 emission modelling and use of facility data
+Tier 3 use of facility data

 Algorithm

-There are two different methods to apply emission estimation methods that go beyond the technology-specific approach described above:

-detailed modelling of the process;

-using facility-level emission reports.

-Detailed process modelling

-A Tier 3 emission estimate, using process details, will make separate estimates for the consecutive steps in the waste incineration process.
+The Tier3 level is a detailed technology-specific approach, for instance using a detailed modelling of the process or facility-level emission data.
+The approach based on facility-level data is described hereafter.

 Facility-level data

+The Tier 3 methodology involves the use of plant-specific emission factors calculated from regulatory emission measurement programmes and using plant-specific throughput data normally collected by each facility.

-Where facility-level emission data of sufficient quality (see Chapter 6, Inventory management, improvement and QA/QC, in part A) are available, it is good practice to indeed use these data.
+Where facility-level emission data of sufficient quality (see Chapter 6, Inventory management, improvement and QA/QC, in part A) are available, it is good practice to use these data.
 There are two possibilities:

-the facility reports cover all waste incineration in the country;
+facility emission data cover all waste incinerated in the country;

-facility level emission reports are not available for all incineration plants in the country.
+facility level emission data are not available for all incineration plants in the country.

-If facility-level data cover waste incineration in the country, it is good practice to compare the implied emission factors (reported emissions divided by the national incineration) with the default emission factor values or technology-specific emission factors.
-If the implied emission factors are outside the 95 % confidence intervals for the values given below, it is good practice to explain the reasons for this in the inventory report
+If facility-level data cover all waste incineration in the country, it is good practice to compare the implied emission factors (reported emissions divided by the national incineration) with the default emission factor values or technology-specific emission factors.
+If the implied emission factors are outside the 95 % confidence intervals for the values given below, it is good practice to explain the reasons for this in the inventory report.

-If the total annual incineration in the country is not included in the total of the facility reports, it is good practice to estimate the missing part of the national total emissions from the source category, using extrapolation by applying:
+If facility-level emission data reported by operators doesn’t cover the total annual incineration in the country covered, it is good practice to estimate the missing part of the national total emissions from the source category, using extrapolation by applying:

 (5)

+Where “Production” must be understood as the amount of waste incinerated.

+Emission factors

-Depending on the specific national circumstances and the coverage of the facility level reports as compared to the total national incineration, it is good practice to choose the emission factor (EF) in this equation from the following possibilities, in decreasing order of preference:
+Depending on the specific national circumstances, the confidence in the methodology used by operators to report their emissions and the coverage of the facility level reports as compared to the total national incineration, it is good practice to choose the emission factor (EF) in this equation (5) from the following possibilities, in decreasing order of preference:

-technology-specific emission factors, based on knowledge of the types of technologies implemented at the facilities where facility level emission reports are not available;
+technology-specific emission factors, based on knowledge of the types of waste or technologies implemented at the facilities where facility level emission reports are not available;

 the implied emission factor derived from the available emission reports: